+[To give GE comfort that the splitting of rights and obligations will not degradate its rights, please include a statement somewhere to the effect that Assignor recognizes that they are still responsible for all obligations set forth in the Assigned Agreements.]

 Assignment.
 To secure the payment of all Secured Obligations now or hereafter existing under the Credit Agreement, and each other Financing Document, the Assignor has assigned pursuant to the Security Documents to the Agent for the benefit of the Secured Parties and has granted a security interest in all of the Assignor’s right, title and interest, whether now existing or hereafter arising or acquired, in and to the Assigned Agreement, including, without limitation:

 all rights of the Assignor to receive monies due and to become due under or pursuant to the Assigned Agreement;